 Participants must bring their own MacBook/MacBook Pro and know how to use it.
 This is not negotiable because we will be using tools optimized for macOS.
 A good Craftsman invests in his tools.
 You will be working together with instructors, mentors, and other apprentices.
 Using similar tools makes that collaboration much smoother.

 Previous apprentices at RoleModel Software include Nathaniel Talbott, Matthew Bass, Adam Williams, Michael Hale, Austin Taylor, Paul Nicholson, and others.
 Each of them have enjoyed very successful careers in software development.

-Academy graduates John Calvin Young, Christian Di Lorenzo, Jeremy Walton, Amanda Pouget and Kyle Smith are employed at RoleModel, delivering value to clients and continuing to grow.
+Academy graduates John Calvin Young, Christian Di Lorenzo, Jeremy Walton, Kyle Smith, Adam Simon, Danny Sullivan, and Preston Rodeniser are employed at RoleModel, delivering value to clients and continuing to grow.

 RoleModel Software's headquarters in Holly Springs, NC conviently located on the North side of Holly Springs, NC with a studio space specifically designed for collaboration.
 Our location is minutes from all the major highways used to navitgate the Triangle (Raleigh-Durham-Chapel Hill).